Volkswagen Logo

 Volkswagen Logo History

-Immediately after the opening, the company received an original name, which consists of two pillars: “volks” (people) and “wagen” (car).
+Immediately after its opening, the company received its original name, which consists of two pillars: “volks” (people) and “wagen” (car).
 Therefore, it means “people’s car” or “people’s car.”
-The logo is based on the first letters of these words – VW.
+The logo is based on the first letters of these words: VW.
 Moreover, the reduction was taken as the basis for the brand’s emblems, of which he had 13.

 What is Volkswagen?

-Volkswagen is the brand of the German Volkswagen Group, of which Porsche Automobil Holding SE is one of the owners.
-The company was founded in 1937 on the orders of Adolf Hitler, who asked Ferdinand Porsche to make an inexpensive car for the Germans.
-But after the war, the concept was considered unviable because cheap and simple models in Germany were not in demand.
+Volkswagen is the brand of the German Volkswagen Group, in which Porsche Automobil Holding SE is a shareholder.
+The company was founded in 1937 at the behest of Adolf Hitler, who asked Ferdinand Porsche to build an inexpensive car for the German people.
+But after the war, the concept was deemed unviable because cheap, simple models in Germany were not in demand.

 1937 – 1939